sn3d/excav/docs/installation.md

 ### MacOS & Linux

-You install excav with curl or get with those one-liners:
+You can install excav with curl or get with those one-liners:

 ```sh
 curl -s https://installme.sh/sn3d/excav | sh